Zamiell/stardew-valley/Min-Max_Guide.md

     * Kale gives 17 XP each.
     * e.g. ((3300 - current XP) / 17)
     * We need level 6 farming in order to get the Quality Sprinkler recipe.
 (The route will not work otherwise.)
-  * Calculate how much gold you would need to buy that many Kale at 70g a seed.
+  * Calculate how much gold you would need to buy that many Kale Seeds at 70g a seed.
+(It will be around 173 Kale Seeds for 12,110g.)
 * Start clearing + hoeing + watering enough squares for all your Kale.
   * It is helpful to use the crop pattern for Quality Sprinklers, even though you have no Quality Sprinklers.
 That way you can transition easier later on.
 * At 8 AM, go into town from the Bus Stop.
 You will trigger the community center cutscene; **do not skip the cutscene**.